Energy Advisor, Leads Specialist

 • Experience making clean energy and efficiency improvements in own home/apartment

-How to Apply: Applications are being reviewed on a rolling basis; the position will be filled as soon as suitable candidates are identified.
-Applicants should submit a letter of application and a resume to AGREE’s Deputy Director at avni@agreeny.org.
+How to Apply: Applications are being reviewed on a rolling basis; the position will be filled as soon as suitable candidates are identified; early application is encouraged.
+Applicants should submit a letter of application and a resume to avni@agreeny.org.
 The letter of application will be the most important determining document for who will be interviewed for the position.
-The letter should be 2-5 pages and should summarize relevant experience and skills.
+The letter should be 1-2 pages and should summarize relevant experience and skills.
 The letter should also discuss why the applicant is enthusiastic to work on this position.

 Questions?
 Contact AGREE’s Deputy Director: avni@agreeny.org or (315) 480-1515 x 705